Lady!!: Characters

 Prince is Mary's pet Persian cat.
 Playful and mischievous, he is often used by Mary as a tool in her schemes against Lynn.
-Though often treated kindly by Lynn, Prince is persistently causing trouble for her.
+Though often treated kindly by Lynn, Prince is consistently causing trouble for her.
 He often picks on Lynn's pet cat Queen.
-Later in the series, however, he was disowned by his owner and was adopted by Lynn.
+Later in the series, however, he was disowned by his owner and adopted by Lynn.

 Media

 Manga

 The series was originally released by Akita Shoten.
 It was licensed in French by Isan Manga under the title "Gwendoline.
 It was released in Italy by Goen, it was released from February 2011 to January 2013.